-In the tear trough, hyaluronic acid like Restylane Perlane or Teosyal Deep Lines lasts far longer than it does in the lips and nasolabial folds.
-One to 1½ years is not uncommon.
+In the tear trough, hyaluronic acid like Restylane Skinbooster or Teosyal Redensity II lasts for up to year.
 Variable amounts are injected at a time and into or beneath the muscle.
 Then massage is used to even it out and prevent lumps but over massage can displace the filler.
 Dr Hazem Kahlout prefers using a soft blunt tipped needle knows as cannula to avoid piercing any blood vessels under the skin.

-This seems excessive given the results that are currently achievable by injection as depicted above.
+This seems excessive given the results that are currently achievable by injection as described above.

-Dr Hazem Kahlout prefers to use colloidal fillers only if a negative vector is present, that’s to say if a perpendicular from the cornea drops down in front of the cheek tissue, a negative vector.
-In such cases the use of colloidal filler like Restylane Sub-Q or Teosyal Ultimate or Radiesse can convert the patient to a positive vector and significantly add to the end result.
+At Castleknock Cosmetic Clinic Dublin we prefers to use quality homogeneous fillers only.
+If a negative vector is present, that’s to say if a perpendicular line drawn from the cornea drops down in front of the cheek tissue, a negative vector is said to be present.
+In such cases the use of high G-Prime dermal filler like Restylane Volyme, Juvederm Voluma or Radiesse can convert the patient gaunt look to a positive vector.
+By doing that we significantly add to a youthful complexion for an end result.
 The presence of a negative vector in and of itself also makes the tear trough more visible over time.

-In older patients with hollowed out eyes that are undergoing a facelift I prefer to take some superficial cheek fat (SMAS) and place that is a graft over the edge of the bone.
+In older patients with hollowed out eyes that are undergoing a facelift Dr Kahlout prefer to augment the superficial cheek fat (SOOF) and place that is a graft over the edge of the bone.
 That gives much the same result as the filler injection with almost no risk of lumps or unevenness and the added advantage of being permanent.